 The 2/28 Battalion and 24th Anti-tank Company memorial (Flame memorial) commemorates the men from these units who gave their lives in World War II.

 Saw Avenue Picnic Area is located on the Subiaco side of Kings Park and Botanic Garden and accessible via Saw Avenue or May Drive.

 The area is accessible 9.00 am - 6.00 pm daily.

 There is ample free parking at Saw Avenue Picnic Area on road verges on May Drive or Saw Avenue and in marked car bays in Kulbardi Carpark.

 ACROD bays are provided in Kulbardi Carpark.
 For further information, please refer to the Kings Park parking map and guide.

 Picnic tables and free electric barbecues are available.
 Please note that barbecues are available to all park users and cannot be reserved.
 Portable barbecues are not permitted and penalties apply.
-Rubbish bins are located in all barbecue areas.
+A rubbish / recycling bin compound is located next to Kulbardi Toilet block.

-Dogs are not permitted within 10 m of any playground area.
+Dogs are not permitted within 10 metres of any playground area.
 Guide dogs are excepted.